 One last thing that you are required to do is to fill in an application form.
-The form is not challenging, and it should not take you more than 20 minutes to complete. iVisa has an excellent support service should you need assistance.
+The form is not difficult and it should not take you more than 20 minutes to complete. iVisa has an excellent support service should you need assistance.
 The service is available 24/7, and it is free of charge.

 Standard processing – this is the cheapest and slowest option iVisa puts at your disposal.
 Your application is processed within 1 business day, and it costs $55.

 Rush processing – this time, your ETA arrives in just 3 hours, but you will be charged $85.

 Super Rush processing – it only takes 30 minutes for your application to be processed.
 As you can imagine, the fee is higher. $105 to be more precise.

 Step number two consists of payment and revision.
 You need to be extra careful with the revision since corrections are impossible to make once your application reaches the processing stage.
 An error can invalidate your Sri Lanka ETA.